Budapest in January: Weather & 13 Best Things to Do (2026)

 What’s it like to visit Budapest in January?

-January is the coldest month of the year, with possible snow.
-Most tourists come during the Christmas holidays and then in January and february it becomes less busy in Budapest.
+January is the coldest month in Budapest with the possibility of snowfall.
+Most tourists visit during the Christmas holidays and then in January and February it becomes less busy in Budapest.

 What is the coldest month in Budapest?